-Upon successful completion of the M.S. in Journalism program students should be able to:
+Upon successful completion of the Public Diplomacy program you should be able to:

 - understand and deploy a range of instruments to advance foreign policy goals by engaging foreign publics, beginning with listening;

 - approach issues related to foreign public engagement across a variety of times and geographical locations through multiple academic disciplines including those of Communication and International Relations in order to advance and inform professional practice;

 - work effectively as both a member of a team and as an individual researcher and/or practitioner in the field of foreign public engagement;